 Overview

 The Child and Parent Resource Institute (CPRI) has six inpatient units for children and youth.
-Five units offer services for children and youth age 6 up to age 18 experiencing complex and often co-occurring combinations of developmental and mental health challenges.
-This means your child’s issues are serious enough that they are causing problems at home, school or in the community.
-We treat children and youth whose needs cannot be addressed in their own community.
+Five units offer services for children and youth aged 6 up to age 18 with complex and often co-occurring combinations of developmental and mental health challenges.
+This means your child/youth’s issues are serious enough that they are causing problems at home, school or in the community.
+Our services are designed to help children and youth whose needs cannot be addressed in their own community.

 CPRI also operates one unit for medically fragile or technology dependent children from birth up to age 18.
 These clients require significant medical care and support.